helloyeops/dataapi_lecture/README.md

     -- Globalworkflow
     CREATE DATABASE dpcore_globalworkflow;

-    CREATE USER 'dpcore_globalworkflow'@'%' IDENTIFIED BY 'globalworkflow';
+    CREATE USER 'globalworkflow'@'%' IDENTIFIED BY 'globalworkflow';
-    GRANT ALL PRIVILEGES ON *.* TO 'dpcore_globalworkflow'@'%';
+    GRANT ALL PRIVILEGES ON *.* TO 'globalworkflow'@'%';
-    CREATE USER 'dpcore_globalworkflow'@'localhost' IDENTIFIED BY 'globalworkflow';
+    CREATE USER 'globalworkflow'@'localhost' IDENTIFIED BY 'globalworkflow';
-    GRANT ALL PRIVILEGES ON *.* TO 'dpcore_globalworkflow'@'localhost';
+    GRANT ALL PRIVILEGES ON *.* TO 'globalworkflow'@'localhost';
-    CREATE USER 'dpcore_globalworkflow'@'sandbox-hdp.hortonworks.com' IDENTIFIED BY 'globalworkflow';
+    CREATE USER 'globalworkflow'@'sandbox-hdp.hortonworks.com' IDENTIFIED BY 'globalworkflow';
-    GRANT ALL PRIVILEGES ON *.* TO 'dpcore_globalworkflow'@'sandbox-hdp.hortonworks.com';
+    GRANT ALL PRIVILEGES ON *.* TO 'globalworkflow'@'sandbox-hdp.hortonworks.com';

     -- Streaming
     CREATE DATABASE dpcore_streaming;